 The second trial lasted one day and was again presided over by Abolqasem Salavati.
 Richard Ratcliffe said that his wife had been allowed to make a statement denying the charges and that the verdict would likely come within days.

 Since going public with the news of Zaghari-Ratcliffe’s arrest, her husband, Richard, has relentlessly campaigned for her freedom.
 He launched a petition calling for her release that more than three million people signed as of March 2020.

-Former U.K. foreign minister Jeremy Hunt, a member of the ruling Conservative Party, criticized his government’s move, claiming the country was “beginning to look weak.”
+Jeremy Hunt, at that time no longer foreign secretary, criticized his government’s move, claiming the country was “beginning to look weak.”
 “We must show the world that if you imprison a British citizen on trumped-up charges you will pay a very heavy price,” Hunt stated, “because Britain is a major player on the world stage and intends to remain one [after its withdrawal from the European Union].”

-When the regime granted Zaghari-Ratcliffe a two-week medical furlough in March of 2020, British Foreign Minister Dominic Raab said that he was “relieved,” and urged the regime to “ensure she receives any necessary medical care… [and] now to release all UK dual nationals arbitrarily detained in Iran, and enable them to return to their families in the UK."
+When the regime granted Zaghari-Ratcliffe a two-week medical furlough in March of 2020, British then–Foreign Secretary Dominic Raab said that he was “relieved,” and urged the regime to “ensure she receives any necessary medical care… [and] now to release all UK dual nationals arbitrarily detained in Iran, and enable them to return to their families in the UK."